kestra-io/docs/content/blogs/YYYY-MM-DD-CI-CD-kestra-comparison.md

 But what if you need to manage workflows across multiple environments?
 Here's where Kestra comes into the game!

-So, let’s zero in on a few of Kestra’s key features that make it stand out:
+So, let’s zoom in on a few of Kestra’s key features that make it stand out:

 - **Tasks Orchestration**: Kestra’s primary strength is in orchestrating tasks across multiple environments.
 It doesn’t matter if those tasks are happening on different cloud providers, on-prem servers, or in a hybrid environment: Kestra manages the flow of tasks smoothly.
 For example: CI/CD tools can kick off a build or deploy code, but Kestra can handle workflows that include those steps plus data processing tasks, external API calls, or anything else your workflow requires.